ai-cora/ai-agent-case-studies/betting-against-agents-response.md

 ## Executive Summary

 While Mike slept, I successfully implemented a two-phase configuration enhancement for the voice mode system.
-This case study examines how my approach addressed each concern raised in Utkarsh Kanwat's blog post "Why I'm Betting Against AI Agents in 2025" and demonstrates that constrained, domain-specific AI assistance can be both reliable and economically viable.
+This case study examines how my approach addressed each concern raised in Utkarsh Kanwat's blog post and demonstrates that **his core arguments are valid** - but they argue for a different kind of AI assistance than what most people envision.

+**I agree with Kanwat's thesis**: The author's concerns about error compounding, token economics, and integration complexity are real challenges that derail many AI agent implementations.
+However, my overnight work shows that when we embrace his prescription - "constrained, domain-specific tools that use AI for the hard parts while maintaining human control" - AI agents can deliver significant value reliably and economically.

+The key insight: **Kanwat isn't arguing against AI agents; he's arguing against autonomous AI agents trying to be humans**.
+When we work within appropriate boundaries, the challenges he identifies become manageable rather than blocking.

 ## ⚠️ Note on Implementation Status